dglambert/ClintEastwoodSoundboard/README.md

-Clint Eastwood Soundboard
+Sound Board

-The Clint Eastwood Soundboard is an organized app for Windows Phone that hosts and plays all your favorite Clint Eastwood audio clips.
+Sound Board is an organized App for Windows Phone that hosts and plays all your favorite audio clips.